Spain Crypto Tax Guide 2026

 Is cryptocurrency taxed in Spain?

 Yes, cryptocurrency in Spain is taxable.
-The Agencia Tributaria views it as a kind of capital asset, and views gains from crypto transactions as savings income generally subject to taxation under Personal Income Tax (PIT).
+The Agencia Tributaria views crypto as a kind of capital asset and may subject it to general income tax and savings income tax.
 Tax rates vary based on transaction type and the taxpayer's individual circumstances.
 You'll need to report your crypto profits as part of your tax return.

 For private investors, crypto in Spain is generally taxed like this:

-• Gains from selling, swapping, or spending crypto are viewed as savings income.
+Capital gains from selling, swapping, or spending crypto are viewed as savings income and taxed between 19% to 30%

-• Mining rewards are seen as a freelance business activity and are subject to Income Tax.
+Mining rewards are seen as a freelance business activity and are subject to general income tax of up to 47%

 Can the Agencia Tributaria track crypto?

-Yes - the Agencia Tributaria will know about your crypto.
-Here's how:
+Yes, the Agencia Tributaria knows about your crypto.

-• Previously, the Agencia Tributaria sent notices to approximately a million Spanish tax residents in their Income Tax data profile informing them they'd invested in crypto and urging them to declare any profits.
-It's important to note though, that many investors who received these notices may not have had taxable transactions, but may have simply bought or held cryptocurrencies.
+Previously, Agencia Tributaria sent notices to approximately a million Spanish tax residents in their Income Tax data profile informing them they'd invested in crypto and urging them to declare any profits.

 How does Spain tax cryptocurrency?

-1. Income Tax - this covers subcategories of income like savings income, investment income, and business activities.
+Income tax (this covers subcategories of income like savings income, investment income, and business activities)

 Let's go through each different kind of tax and how and when it'll apply to your crypto, as well as how much you'll pay.